Posted Sat Apr 16, 2011, 6:46pm Subject: Re: Best Grinder for Drip Coffee?

 A word of caution about this - I spoke at length to a very helpful lady at Baratza regarding which grinder to purchase (settled on the Virtuoso).
 She cautioned me that the Barista is a painted case, and not a colored plastic like the Maestro (actually, it's a Maestro case painted silver at Starbucks' request).
 As a result, the finish doesn't have the same longevity/durability, and may scratch or flake revealing the black material beneath the pain.

-hankua Senior Member Joined: 29 Aug 2009 Posts: 237 Location: Jacksonville, Florida Expertise: Just starting
+hankua Senior Member Joined: 29 Aug 2009 Posts: 294 Location: Jacksonville, Florida Expertise: I like coffee

 Posted Sat Apr 16, 2011, 9:35pm Subject: Re: Best Grinder for Drip Coffee?